equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 <a  href="//doi.org/10.1186/1467-4866-3-11" target="_blank" rel="noopener">Byrne, R.H., 2002.
 Inorganic speciation of dissolved elements in seawater: the influence of pH on concentration ratios.
 Geochem.
 Trans.
 3, 11–16</a>.

-Deblonde, G.J.-P., Chagnes, A., Bélair S., Cote, G., 2015a.
+<a  href="//doi.org/10.1016/j.hydromet.2015.05.015" target="_blank" rel="noopener">Deblonde, G.J.-P., Chagnes, A., Bélair S., Cote, G., 2015a.
 Solubility of niobium(V) and tantalum(V) under mild alkaline conditions.
-Hydrometallurgy 156, 99–106.
+Hydrometallurgy 156, 99–106</a>.

-Deblonde, G.J.-P., Chagnes, A., Cote, G., Vial, J., Rivals, I., Delaunay, N., 2016.
+<a  href="//doi.org/10.1016/j.chroma.2016.01.075" target="_blank" rel="noopener">Deblonde, G.J.-P., Chagnes, A., Cote, G., Vial, J., Rivals, I., Delaunay, N., 2016.
 Development of a capillary electrophoresis method for the analysis in alkaline media as polyoxoanions of two strategic metals: Niobium and tantalum.
 J. Chromat.
-A 1437, 210-218.
+A 1437, 210-218</a>.

-Deblonde, G.J.-P., Delaunay, N., Lee, D., Chagnes, A., Cote, G., Gareil, P., 2015b.
+<a  href="//doi.org/10.1039/C5RA11521C" target="_blank" rel="noopener">Deblonde, G.J.-P., Delaunay, N., Lee, D., Chagnes, A., Cote, G., Gareil, P., 2015b.
 First investigation of polyoxoniobate and polyoxotantalate aqueous speciation by capillary zone electrophoresis.
 RSC Adv.
-5, 64119–64124.
+5, 64119–64124</a>.

-Deblonde, G.J.-P., Moncomble, A., Cote, G., Bélair, S., Chagnes, A., 2015c.
+<a  href="//doi.org/10.1039/C4RA14866E" target="_blank" rel="noopener">Deblonde, G.J.-P., Moncomble, A., Cote, G., Bélair, S., Chagnes, A., 2015c.
 Experimental and computational exploration of the UV-visible properties of hexaniobate and hexatantalate ions.
 RSC Adv.
-7619–7627.
+7619–7627</a>.

 Edmister, F.H., Albritton, G.G., 1932.
 Behavior of oxalate and tartrate solutions of columbium and tantalum oxides.
 J. Am.
 Chem.
 Soc.
 54, 438–442.